 Additional Detail, Photos & Box Information

-A common problem with all GG1 diesels is the lettering and side strips.
+A common problem with all GG1 locomotives is the lettering and side strips.
 Due to years of handling, it is quite common to find a GG1 with worn lettering and/or strips on each side near the center.
 Units with intact letters and strips will usually command a premium.

 Dark Green Body - Shown in the photo above - All 2330's are painted Brunswick green.